 Yet, what in The Wealth of Nations does originate from a moral attitude, sprouts from the same ideals which drove French and German romantic traditions—which include the young Marx.
 It would not be surprising that even educated readers would confuse a random passage from The Wealth of Nations with, say, the Manuscripts of 1848.
 From an ideological perspective, the similarities are unsurprising.
 It should be a triviality to identify Enlightened ideals with the primitive utopians—e.g. the likes of Étienne Cabet—as well as modern socialists.
 The fact that this identification is not perceived, even by public intellectuals, is (pun intended) illuminating.

 But what was the liberal ideal?
-It is of course impossible to reduce a complex and rich tradition to a few sentences.
-Yet certain key features are common across its spectrum.
-These are, for instance, that freedom to exercise critical thought and creative activity, in solitude or in association with others, is fundamental.
+While it is impossible to reduce such complex and rich tradition to a few sentences, certain features common across its spectrum can be pointed out.
+The fundamental one is a radical opposition to concentrated power, which conservatives conveniently confuse with a specific opposition to the power of monarchs and the court, saving themselves the trouble of extrapolating it to industrial forms of concentration.
+Another is that freedom to excercise critical thought and creative activity, in solitude or in association with others, is fundamental.
 That people ought to be educated enough so as to be capable of independence, and powerful enough so as to be capable of influence.
-That selling or renting oneself is degrading, as it's degrading that work is so alien to a man's inclinations that he must be bribed or coerced to do it by fear of inanition.
+That selling or renting oneself is degrading, as it is degrading that work is so alien to a man's inclinations that he must be bribed or coerced to do it by fear of inanition.
+That any form of authority which cannot justify itself ought to be dismantled—a principle which liberals such as Diderot sophisticated and which saw its natural continuation in the likes of William Godwin.
 And a long etc.

-Economical considerations were subordinated to these, which are philosophical in nature.
+A fraction of the liberal discourse presents itself as an economic doctrine, and ties it inextricably to free market economy.
+However, in classical liberal works, economical considerations were subordinated to the moral and humanist principles aforementioned.
 So, the query arises: Are these ideals realized in state capitalism?
-No comments.
+No need to comment on this.
 The second question is: Do liberals today truly draw from these ideals?
-No comments.
+No need to comment either.
 The third question, after a negative of the second, is: Who aspires still to these ideals?